-Identifier Requirement Comment VM developed.
-THEA-SEC-008 PIDs shall meet FIPS 140-2 Level 2 or equivalent.
-Alternate strategies being evaluated for PIDs due to difficulties in meeting this requirement.
-I THEA-SEC-009 RSUs shall meet FIPS 140-2 Level 2 or equivalent.
+Identifier Requirement Comment VM THEA-SEC-009 RSUs shall meet FIPS 140-2 Level 2 or equivalent.
 If RSUs cannot meet this requirement, alternate requirements will need to be developed.
 I THEA-SEC-010 ITS Roadway Equipment communications shall be developed meet FIPS 140-2 Level 2 or equivalent.
 If an ITS RSU cannot be identified that meets this requirement, alternate requirements will need to be developed (e.g. sensors).
-I THEA-SEC-011 New field cabinets shall include tamper alerts. Т THEA-SEC-012 New field cabinet tamper alerts shall be sent to the TMC when the tamper seal is broken. Т THEA-SEC-013 All participant data, as defined in the SMOC, shall be encrypted with minimum standards, password protected, and maintained separate from the application and performance measurement data (Separate systems, separate login and user access at a minimum). Т THEA-SEC-014 There shall be an established list of personnel that have access to participant data, but shall not have access to CV data generated by the participants.
-I THEA-SEC-015 The definition of how applications are authorized to communicate shall be using valid certificates. т THEA-SEC-016 No person shall transfer PII information in an unencrypted state. т THEA-SEC-017 The participant's location information shall not be provided unless it is part of an application and no coorelation to the participants personal information. т THEA-SEC-018 PII shall not be used as a unique identifier except for buses. Т THEA-SEC-019 For broadcast and transactional unicast transmissions by OBUs, temporary and one-time identifiers shall be used to protect against inadvertently providing PII. т THEA-SEC-020 The user shall consent to providing data in an agreement that spells out how the data is used and by whom (including re-distribution to third parties).
-Related to IRB and Informed consent form.
-I THEA-SEC-021 RSUs and ITS Roadside Equipment (RE) devices shall support remote authenticated access. т THEA-SEC-022 OBU's and PIDs shall not support remote access of the connected vehicle applications. т THEA-SEC-023 OBUs and RSUs shall support physical access to support bootstrapping activities.
-See THEA-SEC-004 I THEA-SEC-024 OBUs and RSUs shall support role-based authentication to enable physical access.
+I THEA-SEC-011 New field cabinets shall include tamper alerts.
+REMOVED: This requirement was not implemented as THEA does not own nor is responsible for field cabinets. Ŧ THEA-SEC-012 New field cabinet tamper alerts shall be sent to the TMC when the tamper seal is broken.
+REMOVED: This requirement was not implemented as THEA does not own nor is responsible for field cabinets. Ŧ THEA-SEC-013 All participant data, as defined in the Security Management Operatiing Concept (SMOC), shall be encrypted with minimum standards, password protected, and maintained separate from the application and performance measurement data (Separate systems, separate login and user access at a minimum).
+THEA-SEC-014 There shall be an established list of personnel that have access to participant data, but shall not have access to CV data generated by the participants.
+I THEA-SEC-015 The definition of how applications are authorized to communicate shall be using valid certificates. Т THEA-SEC-016 No person shall transfer PII information in an unencrypted state. Т THEA-SEC-017 The participant's location information shall not be provided unless it is part of an application and no coorelation to the participants personal information. Т THEA-SEC-018 PII shall not be used as a unique identifier except for buses. Т THEA-SEC-019 For broadcast and transactional unicast transmissions by OBUs, temporary and one-time identifiers shall be used to protect against inadvertently providing PII. Т THEA-SEC-020 The user shall consent to providing data in an agreement that spells out how the data is used and by whom (including re-distribution to third parties).
+Related to Institutional Review Board (IRB) and Informed consent form.
+I THEA-SEC-021 RSUs and ITS Roadside Equipment (RE) devices shall support remote authenticated access. Т THEA-SEC-022 OBU's shall not support remote access of the connected vehicle applications. Т THEA-SEC-023 OBUs and RSUs shall support physical access to support bootstrapping activities.
+See THEA-SEC-004 1 THEA-SEC-024 OBUs and RSUs shall support role-based authentication to enable physical access.
 See THEA-SEC-004 I